-Action 2025-HamptonTwp-01.
-Debris Management along Route 519

-Lead Agency: Public Works Supporting Agencies: NJDEP, Emergency Management Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood ⊠Geological Hazards □Hazardous Materials ⊠Hurricane☐Infestation☑Nor'easter☑Severe Weat☐Severe Winte☐Wildfire Description of the Problem: Flooding along Route 519 threatening critical facilities, homes, and school, putting lives at risk.
-Flooded roadways can impact evacuation routes, prevent emergency responders from reaching a location, and impede on necessary medical appointments or needs for vulnerable populations.
-Description of the Solution: NJDEP gave permission to the Township previously to allow Public Works to clear out debris to keep the roadway open and operational.
+Action 2025-F amptonTwp-01.
+Debris M anagement a long Route 519 Lead Agency: Public Works Supporting Agencies: NJDEP, Emergency Managen nent Hazard(s) of Concern: Dam Failure Disease Outbreak Drought Earthquake Flood Geological Hazards Hazardous Materials ⊠Hurricane □Infestation ⊠Nor'easter ⊠Severe Weather □Severe Winter Weather □Wildfire Description of the Problem: risk.
+Flooded roadways can im pact evacuation acilities, homes, and school, putting lives at routes, prevent emergency responders from medical appointments or needs for vulnerable Description of the Solution: tion of the Solution: NJDEP gave permission to the Township previously to allow Public Works to clear out to keep the roadway open and operational.
 The Township will develop a disaster debris management plan.
-This plan will establish procedures and guidelines for managing disaster debris in a coordinated, environmentally responsible, and cost-effective manner.
-The plan will identify responsibilities for execution of the plan.
-The plan will align with permitted temporary collection areas.
+This plan will establish procedures and guidelines for managing dis debris in a coordinated, environmentally responsible, and cost-effective manner.
+The p identify responsibilities for execution of the plan.
+The plan will align with permitted temp collection areas.
 Estimated Cost: Staff time Potential Funding Sources: Municipal budget Implementation Timeline: Within 5 years Goals Met: 1, 2 Benefits: The action will result in increased quicker and more efficient cleanup after disaster events and reduce flooding along Rt.
 519. Impact on Socially Vulnerable Populations: Socially vulnerable populations, such as those under the age of five or the elderly, will be protected from flooding of Rt.
 519. Impact on Future Development: Future development planned nearby Rt.
 519 will be protected against flooding impacts.
 Impact on Critical Facilities/Lifelines: Critical facilities such as schools and Rt.
 519 will be protected against flooding impacts ar will remain operational during a flood or severe storm event.
-Impact on Capabilities: This action will ensure Rt.
-519 is operational during a flood event and strengthen the Township's capabilities for first responders to access the community in time of need.
-Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-re disaster events.
-This action will increase the capabilities to respond to these events.
-Mitigation Category □Local Plans and Regulations (LPR) □ Structure and Infrastructure Project (SIP) □ Natural Systems Protection (NSP) □ Education and Awareness Progra CRS Category □Preventative Measures (PR) ⊠Property Protection (PP) □Public Information (PI) ource Protection (NR) ood Control Projects (SP) Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Problem Persists Remove Roadwa у Not an option.
+Impact on Capabilities: uring a flood event and strengthen the access the community in time of need.
+Climate Change Considerations: e frequency and severity of weather-related apabilities to respond to these events.
+Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure · · · □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR ⊠Property Protection (PP) □Public Information (PI) ) □Natural Resource Protection (NR) ☑ Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium Alternatives: Action Evaluation No Action Problem Persists Remove Roadw ау Not an option.
 A loss of service upon removal of roadway.
 It would be costly.
-Elevate Roadwa y Short term solution for debris management.
+Elevate Roadwa ау Short term solution for debris management.
 Is a costly action.
 A temporary loss of services during rebuild.